Spring Oregon Beach Cleanup - FAQ

 Online Volunteer Registration

-Find a beach cleanup site near you on SOLVE's online calendar starting February 6.
+Find a beach cleanup site near you on SOLVE's online calendar starting February 5.
 You may also click on a beach cleanup site using the clickable site map on the Spring Oregon Beach Cleanup page.
-Click the "Register Now" button on your chosen site's webpage to sign up.
-You can also register to volunteer over the phone by calling Kaleen Boyle at 503-844-9571 ext.
+Click the "Sign Up" button on your chosen site's webpage to register.
+You can also register to volunteer over the phone by calling 503-844-9571 ext.
 332 or 1-800-333-SOLV.

-All volunteers are encouraged to pre-register online, particularly volunteer or business groups of 15 or more.
+All volunteers are encouraged to pre-register online, particularly volunteer or business groups of 10 or more.
 We like to let the project leader know ahead of time how many volunteers to expect for logistical purposes.
-Pre-registration also allows you to fill out the online e-waiver and save time the morning of the event, and helps reduce the event's carbon footprint by minimizing the use of paper on site.
+Pre-registration also allows you to fill out the online e-waiver and save time the morning of the event, and helps reduce the event's carbon footprint.
 If you cannot pre-register, you are welcome to register the morning of the event at the check-in table.